himikeorg/expense-tracker/README.md

 - Date of purchase
 - Cost

-On "submit", these vlaues are added to a table, along with an extra column that calculates the total.
+On "submit", these vlaues are added to a table, along with an extra column that calculates the total spent.